-<p>The healthcare table shared concerns about well-being data, such as mental health and fitness data, which currently falls outside GDPR protections for health-related data, creating a less regulated space for collection, use, and marketisation.
-The education table focused on the tension between educational values such as access, equality, and affordability, and the reality of scarce resources, where, in the contexts of deep inequality, edtech often enters with the promise of solving inequality through technology, but the earlier discussion on infrastructural violence showed how such systems can also reproduce harm.
-The biometrics and digital ID table reached a fairly clear conclusion: the real issue was not whether people should be allowed to opt out, but why biometrics are becoming normalised in everyday life at all.
-Citizenship has shifted from something the state owes you to something you must continuously prove.</p>
+<p>In the follow-up of the breakout tables, the main tensions and research directions were brought to light.
+The healthcare table shared concerns about well-being data, such as mental health and fitness data, which currently falls outside GDPR protections for health-related data, creating a less regulated space for collection, use, and marketisation.
+The education table focused on the tension between educational values such as access, equality, and affordability, and the reality of scarce resources, especially in contexts characterized by deep inequality, which edtech often promises to solve as a technical problem.
+Infrastructural violence as introduced by Mirca Madianou, however, illustrates how such systems also produce harm.
+The biometrics and digital ID table reported on how the real issue was not whether people should be allowed to opt out, but why biometrics are becoming normalised in everyday life at all: citizenship has shifted from something the state owes you, to something you must continuously prove.</p>

-<p>The day did not end there.
-It continued over a delicious dinner at Terre Lente, where the conversation became more informal and carried on late into the evening, as the public event of the next day drew closer.</p>

 Day 2: From Research Questions to Public Concerns